googlearchive/surveys/README.md

 # Contents

+- `api-samples`: Code samples for interacting with the Google Surveys API, organized in language-specific directories.
 - `client_libraries-DEPRECATED`: C#, Java, and Python client libraries that are deprecated and no longer maintained.
 Preserved here for archival purposes.